 Giant Schnauzers tend to be sensitive, bold and protective.
 They are intelligent and require regular mental and physical stimulation.
 They are not recommended for households with younger children.
 These dogs require thorough early socialization to help them be accepting of new people and experiences.

 Giant Schnauzers have wiry coats that don’t tend to shed often.
 They need regular brushing (at least once a week) and their coats need to be clipped or trimmed every few months.

 Irish Water Spaniel

-The Irish Water Spaniel was ‘created’ by a man called Justin McCarthy who never revealed how he bred the first known Irish Water Spaniel, a dog called Boatswain.
-This dog may share ancestry with the, but it is a separate breed.
-The Irish Water Spaniel is a versatile dog which was bred for hunting and water retrieving.
+The Irish Water Spaniel was developed by a man, Justin McCarthy, who never revealed how he bred the first known Irish Water Spaniel, a dog called Boatswain.
+It is a versatile dog that was bred for hunting and water retrieving.